-- 32.1 Players who are going to start any half must be on court and ready for eyeshade check by the referees, 90 seconds and able to start play for that half on the instruction of the referee. - 32.2 Any action of a team preventing the continuation of the game. - 32.3 The scorer must be notified before the completion of half time or the period between the end of the game and overtime, of any substitution(s) that are made during those periods.

-- 32.4 A team may not request more than four (4) time-outs during regulation time or more than three (3) time-outs during the second half or more than one timeout during overtime. - 32.5 A team may not request more than four substitutions during regulation time, or more than three (3) substitutions during the second half or more than one substitution during overtime. - 32.6 When acknowledged by the referee, the coach must be ready to show the substitution boards in a proper sequence.
-When announced, player to be substituted must be ready for eye patches and eye shade checking.
+- 32.1 Players who are going to start any half must be on court and ready for eyeshade check by the referees, 90 seconds and able to start play for that half on the instruction of the referee. - 32.2 Any action of a team preventing the continuation of the game. - 32.3 The scorer must be notified before the completion of half time or the period between the end of the game and overtime, of any substitution(s) that are made during those periods. - 32.4 A team may not request more than 4 time-outs during regulation time or more than 3 time-outs during the second half or more than one timeout during overtime. - 32.5 A team may not request more than four substitutions during regulation time, or more than 3 substitutions during the second half or more than one substitution during overtime.